What is orthodontics?

 Who can provide orthodontic treatment?

-Orthodontic treatment in London and the UK can be provided by a registered dentist or orthodontist.
+Orthodontic treatment is usually provided by a registered dentist or orthodontist.
 Orthodontic therapists can also provide treatment under the supervision of a dentist or orthodontist.

 How do we move teeth?

-During orthodontic treatment, teeth are repositioned using braces.
+During orthodontic treatment, teeth are aligned using braces.
 These can be removable, or fixed to the teeth for the duration of your treatment.
-If you can remember the metal train tracks from your school days, you’ll be relieved to hear that you can now choose from more discreet, ‘invisible’ braces.
+These days, braces come in many different discreet shapes and sizes, including Invisalign, which is removable and virtually invisible.

-Treatment times vary patient-to-patient and are usually dependant on the complexity of your case.
-If your teeth are only slightly crooked at the front, for example, your treatment could be completed within a matter of weeks.
-Complex cases can take closer to two years.
-Your clinician will be able to give you an idea of how long your treatment should take at your initial consultation.
+Treatment times vary from patient-to-patient and are usually dependant on the complexity of your case.
+If your teeth are mildly crooked at the front, for example, your treatment could be completed within a matter of weeks.
+While complex cases can take closer to two years.
+Your clinician will be able to give you an idea of how long your treatment should take during your consultation.

-There are many reasons why we straighten crooked teeth, and while most people are motivated by the appearance of their teeth, braces can also improve the health of your smile.
-Straight teeth are easier to keep clean and by improving your bite we can avoid excessive wear to certain teeth.
+There are many reasons why we straighten crooked teeth, and while most people are motivated by the appearance of their smile, braces can also improve the health of your mouth.
+Straight teeth are easier to keep clean and by improving your bite we can avoid excessive wear to particular teeth.

 Are there any disadvantages?

-Providing you’re a suitable candidate there are few disadvantages to orthodontic treatment, but it’s important to be aware of all the potential risks.
+Providing you’re a suitable candidate, there are few disadvantages to orthodontic treatment, but it’s important to be aware of all the potential risks.
 Braces can cause a certain degree of root shortening.
-For most patients the change is minute, but in very rare cases the roots can shorten more obviously, leading to less stable teeth.
-And if you don’t keep your teeth clean during your orthodontic treatment you could potentially suffer from decay and permanent staining.
+For most patients the change is insignificant, but in very rare cases the roots can shorten more dramatically and affect the stability of your teeth.
+Furthermore, if you don’t keep your teeth clean during your orthodontic treatment, you could potentially experience tooth decay and permanent staining.

 Are braces painful?

 Orthodontic treatment can be uncomfortable at times, but overall you should experience very little pain.
 You will probably find that your teeth ache just after your brace has been fitted and following any adjustments.
-If you opt for a fixed brace, you might also experience some rubbing from the brackets.
-This can usually be managed with the help of some orthodontic wax, which will smooth any sharp areas.
+If you opt for a fixed brace, you may also experience some irritation from your brackets.
+This can usually be managed with the help of some orthodontic wax, which will smooth any troublesome areas.

 Yes, you will be provided with fixed and/or removable retainers to keep your teeth straight after your brace is removed.
-However, if you stop wearing your retainers, your teeth could start to drift back towards their pre-treatment position.
+However, if you stop wearing your retainers, your teeth could start to move.
+This is known as ‘orthodontic relapse’.

 What are the alternatives to orthodontic treatment?

-Dental veneers are a possible alternative to orthodontic treatment, but while they can ‘straighten’ teeth, they can only make limited changes to your bite.
+Dental veneers are sometimes an alternative to orthodontic treatment.
+However, while they can ‘straighten’ teeth, they can only make limited changes to your bite.
 Veneers are used to disguise crooked teeth behind a thin layer of porcelain.
-They can provide quick results and look amazing (many celebrities have veneers to thank for their Hollywood smiles).
-However, it’s worth bearing in mind that they’re not reversible and in most cases some of your natural tooth will be removed to make room for the veneers.
+They can provide quick results and look great (many celebrities have veneers to thank for their Hollywood smiles).
+However, it’s worth bearing in mind that they’re not reversible and in most cases some of your natural tooth will be removed to accommodate your veneers.